 Although my primary research interest during my PhD was the role of women in African social movements, this site also explores issues of human rights, governmentality, and economic power.
 I started it to offer my up-to-date observations from the ground during the Occupy Nigeria protests in January of 2012.
 Since then, it has become a platform for analyzing the field data I gathered and for discussing current events across Africa.

 My goal is to expand the breadth of issues covered here and discuss politics across the developing world in the coming years.
-Although social environments in Africa are indeed unique, they also serve as examples of challenges of corruption, poverty, corruption, and socioeconomic inequality across the Global South.
+Although social environments in Africa are indeed unique, they also serve as examples of challenges of corruption, poverty, and socioeconomic and gender inequality across the Global South.
 I think we can learn from these cases.

 I cultivated my interest in developing world politics while completing an interdisciplinary doctorate at New York University, my M.A. in Human Rights at Columbia University, and in serving as a Peace Corps volunteer in Mozambique.